-On April 22, 2020, the Company received a demand for payment from Citigroup, Inc. in the amount of \$33.1 million related to the indemnification provisions of various mortgage loan purchase agreements ("MLPA's") entered into between Citigroup Global Markets Realty Corp and Royal Palm Capital, LLC (f/k/a Opteum Financial Services, LLC) prior to the date Royal Palm's mortgage origination operations ceased in 2007.
-In November 2021, Citigroup notified the Company of additional indemnity claims totaling \$0.2 million.
-The demands are based on Royal Palm's alleged breaches of certain representations and warranties in the related MLPA's.
-The Company believes the demands are without merit and intends to defend against the demands vigorously.
+On April 22, 2020, the Company received a demand for payment from Citigroup, Inc. in the amount of \$33.1 million related indetention provisions of various mortgage loan purchase agreements ("MLPA's") entered into between Citigroup Global Market Corp and Royal Palm Capital, LLC (f/k/a Opteum Financial Services, LLC) prior to the date Royal Palm's mortgage Opicination ceased in 2007.
+In November 2021, Citigroup notified the Company of additional indemnity claims totaling \$0.2 teiliands have based on Royal Palm's alleged breaches of certain representations and warranties in the related MLPA's.
+The Setteposy he demands are without merit and intends to defend against the demands vigorously.
 No provision or accrual has been recorded related to the Citigroup demands.